 Over the long term, these pathologies disrupt urinary function and can lead to incontinence.
 This discomfort can be limited with appropriate protection and some tips.
 Indeed, certain beverages promote urine elimination, such as coffee, tea, or citrus juices.
 Alcohol is also included; it would be wise to reduce or even eliminate its consumption.
 Finally, to avoid worsening the situation, it is recommended to urinate without straining and to use the restroom as soon as the need arises.

-In cases where an elderly person can no longer be independent, the best solution would be placement in a retirement home.
+In cases where an elderly person can no longer be independent, the best solution would be placement in a care home.
 In these facilities, the staff is trained to provide assistance and improve the daily lives of incontinent individuals.

 There are various treatments for incontinence: